Donovan Peoples-Jones Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Peoples-Jones is averaging 47.3 receiving yards per game in three career matchups against the Bengals, 4.8 more than his receiving yards prop bet over/under for Sunday's game (42.5).
+- Against the Bengals, Peoples-Jones has averaged 47.3 receiving yards per game over his three career matchups, 3.8 more than his over/under for Sunday's game.

-- Peoples-Jones has caught a touchdown pass against the Bengals twice, but did not have multiple TDs in either of those games.
+- Peoples-Jones, in three matchups, had a touchdown catch twice.
+But he did not have multiple TDs in either of those games.

-- The Bengals are giving up 270.1 passing yards per game this year, the NFL's 27th-ranked pass defense.

 - At 1.5 passing TDs conceded per game, the Bengals defense is ranked 15th in the NFL.